-Notes to audited annual accounts as at December 31, 2011
+Notes to audited annual accounts

-1. General information
+Note 1 - General information

 Tenaris S.A. (the "Company" or "Tenaris") was established on December 17, 2001 under the name of Tenaris Holding S.A. as a limited liability company under Luxembourg's 1929 holding company regime.
 On June 26, 2002, the Company changed its name to Tenaris S.A.
 On January 1, 2011, the Company became an ordinary public limited liability company (Société Anonyme).